 Roman Style Chicken with Peppers is ready!
 Transfer it to a serving plate and garnish with a few leaves of fresh fragrant basil.
 Serve it hot with a few slices of bread for scarpetta!

-To store Roman Style Chicken with Peppers, allow the chicken and peppers to cool to room temperature before storing.
+To store Roman Style Chicken, allow the chicken and peppers to cool to room temperature before storing.

 Choose an airtight container large enough to hold the chicken and peppers without overcrowding.
 Glass or plastic containers with airtight lids work well.